Programs & Opportunities

 Mrs. Bordwell is the CSF Advisor.
 The California Scholarship Federation is a state-wide organization which recognizes students who excel in college preparatory courses. membership drives are at the beginning of each term and membership is determined by the grades of the previous term.

 The Honor Roll recognizes students who earn at least a 3.2 GPA.
 Students who are on the honor roll all four semesters in the year, are invited on the Honor Roll Rafting Trip in the spring.
 Frequently 25% or more of SVHS students are on the honor roll.
-In 2014, nine of our 30 students were eligible for the rafting trip.
+In 2018, 14 of our 32 students were eligible for the rafting trip.

 SVHS has an academic advisor on site everyday to help students choose education and career goals that are in line with their abilities and interests.
 The Academic advisor is here to assist students to decide on educational and career paths.
 She is the person to help students add or drop classes and make scheduling decisions.
 Mrs. Bordwell is the academic Advisor.